 Social media has made it possible to engage in global marketing while paying a lot less.
 Most social media is free, but there are great premium advertising opportunities too; just spending a small amount on some premium social media advertising can have a noticeable effect on brand conversion rates.

 Most of the larger platforms like Facebook and Instagram let you set your own marketing budgets giving you greater control over how much you spend while still giving you bang for your buck.

 Having your market laid out across the internet makes it a lot easier to gather information and understand how major players are operating as well as which way trends are shifting.

 Social media can be employed as a research tool.
-You can analyze the demographics of your followers and gather data about how consumers interact with your digital content.
-The constant real time feedback allows you to optimize your content to meet consumer expectations.
+You can analyse the demographics of your followers and gather data about how consumers interact with your digital content.
+The constant real time feedback allows you to optimise your content to meet consumer expectations.
 There are numerous internal and external tools such as Facebook’s Audience Insights and sites like SociaBlade.com which you can use to learn more about your customers as well as your competitors which will allow you to create more effective marketing material.